Frequently Asked Questions about the Early Childhood Center

 How involved will I be with my child’s life at the Early Childhood Center?

-Does my child have to start at the Early Childhood Center at age two?
+Does my child have to start at the Early Childhood Center at age 2?
 Or can my child enroll at any age?

-Children can start the ECC at any age, although, starting earlier guarantees placement in subsequent classes.
+Children can start the ECC at any age, although starting earlier gives children priority placement for subsequent classes.

 What is the class structure like at the Early Childhood Center?